Humanitarian Organization Asks Al Gore to Produce “Shocking” Film

 “Al Gore is well positioned to inform the world that we now have the tools to save lives on a massive scale,” said Nan Dale, Executive Director of Action Against Hunger’s U.S. branch.
 “It is no longer a question of how to treat and prevent starvation—we already know that—but of whether we can gain the public support necessary to reach every acutely malnourished child.”

-While global hunger affects more than a billion people worldwide, acute malnutrition is the most immediate killer: 19 million children worldwide face outright starvation—but only a tiny proportion of these severely malnourished children receive assistance.
-As a result, as many as five million children die from hunger-related causes every year, despite the availability of revolutionary new products that could save millions if made sufficiently available.
+While global hunger affects more than a billion people worldwide, severe acute malnutrition is the most immediate killer: 34 million children worldwide face outright starvation—but only a tiny proportion of these severely malnourished children receive assistance.
+As a result, as many as one million children die from hunger-related causes every year, despite the availability of revolutionary new products that could save millions if made sufficiently available.
 This is the story No Hunger seeks to tell, and with Al Gore’s help, we hope to rally the international public support needed to end acute malnutrition.

 “Eliminating deaths from hunger is no longer a utopian dream, but a reality we can make happen,” said Dale.
 “Help us convince Al Gore to make what could be the most shocking and important film of the year.”